Cordless Drills And Cordless Power Tools For Craftsmen And Do It Yourself Home improvers

 The Wikipedia article on drills mentions the Harappans and Egyptians, but obviously what is shown above as a hand powered and very cordless drill is not what we're truly concerning ourselves with here, as of course, we're talking about battery powered cordless drills in the modern homestead and the modern workforce.
 What is shown below is also very much NOT the things used by cultures from the distant past.

-I'm told via this link here, that for all intents and practical purposes the technology behind what now constitutes the battery powered cordless drill originated with the German corporation known as Bosch.
+I have been told that for all intents and practical purposes the technology behind what now constitutes the battery powered cordless drill originated with the German corporation known as Bosch.
 Despite all that, the biggest three names in cordless drills, from my own experience, seem to be those of DeWalt, Makita, and Milwaukee.

 The reality is that while most craftsmen I know use either a DeWalt or a Milwaukee cordless drill, some of the older guys refer to all cordless drills of any brand as "Makitas."